exanauts/ExaPF.jl/docs/src/quickstart.md

 of the network.
 To choose a given mathematical formulation, we need to pass the object `pf` to an [`ExaPF.AbstractFormulation`](@ref) layer.
-Currently, only the the polar formulation is provided with the [`ExaPF.PolarForm`](@ref) structure.
+Currently, only the polar formulation is provided with the [`ExaPF.PolarForm`](@ref) structure.
 In the future, other formulations (e.g. `RectangularForm`) may be implemented as well.